flotob/blockchain/index.md

 Blockchains are a techno-social Black Swan Event, challenging fundamental assumptions behind contemporary legislation.
 Businesses and not-for-profit organizations based on or interfacing with blockchains are exposed to countless legal insecurities.
 At the same time, blockchains can bolster trust even for existing legal processes.

 As a technology-focused lawyer I advise blockchain-centric organizations on legal compliance and systems design.
-As a software developer implement blockchains in novel and existing business procedures.
-As a researcher I explore the depths of code & law in the form of smart contracts.
+As a developer I focus on software-driven solutions in law and finance.
+As a researcher I explore the interaction of code and law in a digital society.